chanzuckerberg/software-impact-hackathon-2023/README.md

 _Hackathon Participants: Please submit a pull request to this repo in which you edit this readme to include the appropriate link to your project repo, or add your repo to the appropriate list if it is not already present._
 ## Projects

-- Tracing the dependencies of open source software mentioned in the biomedical literature [https://github.com/borisveytsman/SoftwareImpactHackathon2023_Tracing_dependencies](https://github.com/borisveytsman/SoftwareImpactHackathon2023_Tracing_dependencies)

 ### Applications

 - Determining the citation intent for software repositories (project repo)
 - Playing with LLMs and research software (project repo)
-- Tracing the dependencies of open source software mentioned in the biomedical literature (project repo)
+- Tracing the dependencies of open source software mentioned in the biomedical literature [https://github.com/borisveytsman/SoftwareImpactHackathon2023_Tracing_dependencies](https://github.com/borisveytsman/SoftwareImpactHackathon2023_Tracing_dependencies)
 - Disciplinary differences in software usage and mention (project repo)

 ### Enhancements